HOW DO I START USING MY STAMPS?

 They are a durable way to neatly store your stamp collection.
 Simply tuck in your stamps!
 You can even add in the coordinating dies, as the pockets allow plenty of room for a flat, magnetic card where you can store your dies.

 However you decided to store your stamps, over time, you may find that your stamps become less sticky, and may fall off the original acetate backing.
 This is perfectly normal and happens with frequent use.
-Simply run your stamps under some warm, soapy water, and dry on a lint free surface to restore the stickiness.
+Simply run your stamps under some warm, soapy water, and dry on a lint free surface to restore the cling factor.

 We also recommend keeping your stamps out of sunlight, to avoid any yellowing/fusing of stamps.